Rent Supplement is paid to people living in private rented accommodation who

 The amount of Rent Supplement you get will be calculated to ensure that your

 or the amount of your payment may change.
 Read more about Rent Supplement and changes to your

 Rent Supplement limits

-scheme were announced in June 2013 and came into effect from Monday 17 June 2013.
+scheme were announced in June 2016 and came into effect from 1 July 2016.